Native Assets (NFTs/FTs)

 • version: "cip-25" tells Anvil you’re embedding CIP-25–compliant metadata.

-• assetName: The token’s name in ASCII (or hex).
+• assetName: The token’s name as a JSON object

 • metadata: CIP-25 fields like name, image, mediaType, description.

-• policyId: The unique 56-hex string for your minting policy script.
+• policyId: The unique 56-hex string for your minting native script.

 • quantity: How many tokens to mint (1 for a single NFT).